 If you are at a bank, credit union, or NetSpend Reload Network location, you can take as much as $5,000 from your account in one transaction.
 These kinds of transfers will definitely make the monthly fees seem more reasonable.

-We will continue reviewing prepaid cards, loans, and credit card to help you make the most informed financial decisions possible.
+We will continue reviewing prepaid cards, installment loans, personal loans online and credit cards to help you make the most informed financial decisions possible.
 If you liked reading about the NetSpend cards, there are a lot more articles and advice on our site that you will love.